Rukh-Shana Namuyimba: Career

 Rukh-Shana began her career in the media as a voice-over talent and radio news anchor at Capital FM in 1999.
 She then moved on to Monitor FM (now 933 KFM) in 2002 as a Current News and Radio features reporter.
 Her knack for news and attention to detail saw her quickly rise to the coveted position of Deputy News Manager at the then only news-talk radio station in Uganda in 2003.

-Rukh-Shana began her career in Corporate Communications at MTN Uganda as the personal assistant to the Chief Commercial Officer in 2008, before moving on to the Legal and Corporate Relations department, where she worked as the Corporate Services Coordinator from 2009 to 2011.
+Rukh-Shana served in Corporate Communications at MTN Uganda as the personal assistant to the Chief Commercial Officer in 2008, before moving on to the Legal and Corporate Relations department, where she worked as the Corporate Services Coordinator from 2009 to 2011.
 She later hit the big screen as a weekend TV news anchor on NTV Uganda in 2009, becoming an instant hit with viewers.
-It is her pleasant and charming demeanor, incredibly powerful voice, news story- telling delivery style and ability to connect with viewers that endears her to her TV audience.

 She was at the station until 2014.
 She also worked as the Corporate Relations Manager at Uganda Breweries Limited from 2011 to 2012 before taking a sabbatical from employment.
 In 2014, Rukh-Shana joined Vodafone Uganda as Communications Manager.

-She later joined NBS Television as a senior news anchor in October 2015, where she still works to date.
-She also is the current Communications and Events Manager at DFCU Bank Uganda.
+She later joined NBS Television as a senior news anchor in October 2015, and quit in 2024 after 8 years of service at the same station.

+She also worked as Communications and Events Manager at DFCU Bank Uganda.
+She left DFCU after what is termed as 4.5 turbulent years.

 Rukh-Shana is a Corporate Communications Consultant with James Associates and Partners, a Canadian-based global immigration practice.
 She is also an adoption advocate who champions the Ugandans Adopt agenda.